-Admission to The University of Southern Mississippi's graduate programs in Educational Leadership and Research is selective.
+Admission to The University of Southern Mississippi's graduate programs in educational leadership and research is selective.
 Regular admission is contingent on having graduated with a master's degree from a college or university accredited by a recognized regional accrediting agency.
-In addition, the graduate admissions committees of the department recommend admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in Educational Leadership and Research.
+In addition, the Graduate Admissions Committees of the department recommend admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in educational leadership and research.
 In evaluating applications, the admission committees utilize separate criteria in each degree program offered.

-GRE GPA on previous graduate three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study vita/resume folio letter of intent other standardized test scores interview writing sample GPA on last two years of undergraduate work professional experience
+GRE GPA on previous graduate work three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study vita/resumé folio letter of intent other standardized test scores interview writing sample GPA on last two years of undergraduate work professional experience

-Supplementary materials may be submitted at the student's discretion or may be requested by the admission's committee.
+\Supplementary materials may be submitted at the student's discretion or may be requested by the admissions committee.

-- 1. Completion of an approved program of studies as determined by the student's committee which will consist of 36-39 semester hours of credit required for graduation. - Satisfactory completion of the comprehensive examination. - Successful defense of the research project or completion of the field problem. - 4.
-A minimum 3.0 cumulative GPA is required for graduation.
+- completion of an approved program of studies as determined by the student's committee which will consist of 36-39 semester hours of credit; - 2. satisfactory completion of the comprehensive examination; - 3. successful defense of the research project or completion of the field problem; and - 4. a minimum 3.0 cumulative GPA.